What does it feel like to wake up every day, filled with joy? What does it look like to the people around you? Does this kind of happiness even exist?

 Janeen has led inspiring retreats and workshops since 2012.
 Her style of blending traditional timeless wisdom and mindfulness practices appeal to women of all faiths and backgrounds.

-Her first book, Unleash Joy: 30 Days to Clarity, Peace, and Long-Awaited Happiness will be released fall of 2016.
+Her first book, Unleash Joy: 30 Days to Clarity, Peace, and Long-Awaited Happiness is rocking Amazon charts on 7 bestseller lists.
 The book is already inspiring a movement of joy-seeking women all over the globe.

 What I’m obsessed with: